PGS62/KendallTau.jl/README.md

 # KendallTau.jl

-This package exports a function `corkendall` that is a candidate to replace the function of the same name in StatsBase.

-## Update February 2024
-The code of `corkendall` from this package was incorporated into StatsBase on 8 February 2021 (issue [634](https://github.com/JuliaStats/StatsBase.jl/issues/634), commit [647](https://github.com/JuliaStats/StatsBase.jl/commit/11ac5b596405367b3217d3d962e22523fef9bb0d)).
+This unregistered package exports functions `corkendall` and `corkendall_fromfile` for the calculation of Kendall's τ coefficient.
+See [Tau-b](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) on Wikipedia.
+The [StatsBase](https://github.com/JuliaStats/StatsBase.jl) package has a function of the same name that was contributed from this package on 8 February 2021 (issue [634](https://github.com/JuliaStats/StatsBase.jl/issues/634), commit [647](https://github.com/JuliaStats/StatsBase.jl/commit/11ac5b596405367b3217d3d962e22523fef9bb0d)).

-With further changes, `corkendall` is again a candidate to be incorporated into StatsBase.
+Since then, `KendallTau.corkendall` has improved in two ways:

 - The function is now multi-threaded.
-On a PC with 12 cores, it's about 14 times faster than the StatsBase version.
+On a PC with 12 cores, it's about 14 times faster than the current StatsBase version.
 - There is now a `skipmissing` keyword argument to control the treatment of missing values, along the lines of the `skipmissing` argument to `StatsBase.pairwise`.

+There is an open [issue](https://github.com/JuliaStats/StatsBase.jl/issues/849) in StatsBase to bring these two improvements to `StatsBase.corkendall`, after which time this package will be largely redundant.

 ### Help
 ```